whizzml/examples/automl/automl-script/readme.md

   `automl-execution` should be provided for the script to work.
 When both are provided, the `automl-execution` argument is discarded and new resources are generated from the training data.
+* `configuration-params`: (map) Execution configuration parameters.
+They will be overwritten if automl-execution is given.
+Overwritten if automl-execution is given.
+The following values must be provided:
   * `excluded-fields`: (list) List of fields that will be excluded from any dataset before any other process starts. e.g. ["bmi", "age"].
-Overwritten if automl-execution is given.
 Empty by default.
   * `excluded-models`: (list) List of unsupervised models that won't be created nor reused during feature generation. e.g. ["anomaly", "cluster"].
 Possible values are: association, cluster, anomaly, pca or topicmodel.
-Overwritten if automl-execution is given.
 Empty by default
   * `pca-variance-threshold`: (number) The PCA projection uses the minimum number of components such that the cumulative explained variance is greater than the given threshold.
 Values from 0 to 1.
-Overwritten if automl-execution is given.
   Default value is 1 (all the components will be used)
   * `leverage-threshold`: (number) Associations with an absolute leverage lower than the threshold will be ignored.
-Overwritten if automl-execution is given.
 Default value is 0 (all the association will be added to the extended dataset)

-**WARNING** All the configuration inputs (`excluded-fields`, `excluded-models`, `pca-variance-threshold`, `leverage-threshold`) are overwritten by the corresponding input in `automl-execution` if this is given.
+**WARNING** Remember that, to avoid confusion, `configuration-params` are overwritten by the corresponding input in `automl-execution` if this is given.

 The **outputs** for the script are:
 * `output-dataset`: (dataset-id) Dataset with final predictions for the test dataset